launchcodedev/app-config/docs/guide/intro/schema-validation.md

 Instead, we chose [JSON Schema](https://json-schema.org/).
 It's well supported in many languages, it's used in a lot of popular tools (eg. OpenAPI), and simple to read.
-While a little bit verbose (less in YAML than JSON), it's comprehensive and easy to find resources for.
+While a little bit verbose (less in YAML than in JSON), it's comprehensive and easy to find resources for.
 You might already know JSON Schema well.

 ## JSON Schema Basics

-We can't document everything about JSON Schema here.
+We can't really document JSON Schema here.
 You're best off to learn from [existing resources](https://json-schema.org/understanding-json-schema/reference/index.html).

 We will outline a couple basic techniques here though, with examples.
 Note that app-config